tolulope-ops/cybersecurity-projects/README.md

    http://[ELK _VM_Public IP]:5601

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files,

+  To run the playbook file, use the following commands:
+- `ansible-playbook filebeat-playbook.yml`
+  To verify the playbook:
+- `ansible-playbook --syntax-check`
+  To check the status and start filebeat and metric services:
+- `service filebeat status`
+- `service filebeat start`
+- `service metricbeat status`
+- `service metricbeat start`